 Eliminating or limiting the fruits, vegetables, and fiber from our foods doesn’t seem to be a wise decision.

 The consumption of animal fats shown to increase the inflammation in our body and promote heart attack and stroke.

 Most studies on different diet compositions are short-term.
 They don’t include long-term follow-ups.
-Therefore, we don’t know what happens to a person who is on a high fat diet over long period of time.
+Therefore, we don’t know what happens to a person who is on a high-fat diet over a long period of time.